elleryapp/ellery-backend/README.md

 ## Docker Environment
 A Docker image of our entire backend's environment is available at [https://hub.docker.com/r/alastairparagas/ellery_web](https://hub.docker.com/r/alastairparagas/ellery_web).
 This includes all of the environment dependencies needed to run ellery, from the R statistics package, to Node, PhantomJS and CasperJS.

+By default, the Docker container is exposed at port `8000`.
+Mount the codebase volume at `/source`.
+Make sure that when running the container, to run the backend app's entrypoint as `node /source/<entryFileHere>`.